This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Heat accelerates oxidation.
 The faster olive oil oxidizes, the faster it goes rancid.
 This is the most common storage mistake people make.

 Most people store their olive oil right next to the stove.
-It looks good there.
-It's convenient.
+It looks good there and it is convenient.
 But appliances like ovens, stoves, microwaves, and dishwashers all give off heat regularly.
 Storing oil next to them means constant, repeated heat exposure.

 A single brief exposure will not ruin your oil.
 But storing it in a warm spot day after day essentially mimics the homogenization process used to produce commercially refined olive oil.
-You're degrading a premium product slowly without realizing it.
+You are degrading a premium product slowly without realizing it.

 What About the Fridge or Freezer?